ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 You can start it with `docker-compose up -d` and it will be restarted if the service fails or after a system reboot.

-If the DNS for the specified domain is pointing to your server and you have configured correctly the nginx-proxy and its companion, the letsencrypt companion will contact with letsencrypt and will grab and configure the certificate automatically for you.
-So you will be able to access your http-only service via: https://mydomain.com/ nginx will handle the ssl certificates and will contact your server via plain http.
+If the DNS for the specified domain is pointing to your server and you have configured the nginx-proxy and its companion correctly, the letsencrypt companion will contact with letsencrypt and will grab and configure the certificate automatically for you.
+So you will be able to access your http-only service via: https://mydomain.com/ nginx will handle the SSL certificates and will contact your server via plain HTTP.

 ### Tomcat
 {: #tomcat}